-supportedFeatures shall be set to a string value of "0" indicating no support for the expected UE geographical movement feature in the current release of this specification.
+supportedFeatures shall be set to a string value of "0" indicating no support for the expected UE geographical movement feature in the present document.

 cpParameterSets - This is a set of communication/traffic pattern parameters indicating an anticipated communication schedule of all the ADN-AEs or ASN/MN-CSE hosted on the UE.
 The IN-CSE configures this parameter with the aggregated communication/traffic patterns of all ADN-AEs or ASN/MN-CSE hosted on the UE.
 The IN-CSE derives the aggregated communication/traffic patterns using the activityPatternElements attributes of the corresponding <AE> and <remoteCSE> resources.
 For a UE hosting one or more AEs, the IN-CSE uses the values provided in all the activityPatternElements attributes for the <AE>s hosted on this UE.
 For a UE hosting an ASN/MN-CSE, the IN-CSE uses the values provided by the activityPatternElements attribute of the <remoteCSE> resource.
 The IN-CSE shall configure the cpParameterSets as follows: